Terms and conditions

 4.1.
 In consideration of the provision of Services by TIMG, the Customer must pay the Charges to TIMG in full 20 days after the end of the month in which the invoice is dated unless specified otherwise on the invoice.

 4.2.
 In addition to the Charges, the Customer will pay to TIMG any GST or relevant taxes in respect of the provision of the Services, on the same date on which payment for the relevant Services are due and payable.

 4.3.
 TIMG may vary the Charges on the anniversary of the commencement date or a date thereafter, by notice to the Customer giving 30 days’ notice to the Customer.
 The varied Charges will take effect from the date specified.
-Charges for third party licensed software provided on a month to month basis may be changed at any time provided 30 days’ notice of the change is provided to the Customer.
+Charges for third party licenced software provided on a month to month basis may be changed at any time provided 30 days’ notice of the change is provided to the Customer.

 4.4.
 The Customer must pay an additional charge for any additional services requested by the Customer.
 The charges for additional services will be at TIMG’s then-current standard charge for that service (List Price).

 4.5.
 All charges and payments payable by the Customer to TIMG under this Agreement must be paid free of set-off and without deduction.

 4.6.
 At TIMG’s discretion the payment of an advance deposit and authorised direct debit/credit authority may be required against charges to be rendered.

 4.7.
 If the relevant payment is not received from the Customer by the date when it is due and payable, TIMG may in addition to its rights and remedies at law or equity, do any one or more of the following: